out-somniac/out-somniac/README.md

-### Hi, I'm Chris 👋
+## Hi, I'm Chris 👋
-I'm a student and math enthusiast located in Cracow, Poland.
-This summer I worked in the Beam Controls and Software departament at CERN.
+I'm a computer science student and math enthusiast located in Cracow, Poland.
+In the past I've worked in the [Beams Department at CERN](https://home.cern/) and now I'm working on software assisting data analysis of space radiation in satellite missions at [PSI](https://www.psi.ch/en).

 ### About me
-- 🎓 Computer Science student at AGH University of Science and Technology
+- 🎓 Computer Science student at AGH University of Science and Technology in Cracow, Poland.
-- :airplane: Leader of the software team at [AGH Solar Plane](http://solarplane.agh.edu.pl/)
+- 🛩 Leader of the software team at [AGH Solar Plane](http://solarplane.agh.edu.pl/)
-- :computer: Mainly use C++, Python and I'm slowly getting used to rust
-- :heart: Interested in algorithms, pure mathematics, but also embeded systems
+- ❤️ Interested in algorithms, pure mathematics, but also embeded systems
 - 📫 How to reach me: krpeczek@student.agh.edu.pl

 ### Currently working on
+ - 🛰 Software assisting data analysis of space radiation in satellite missions at [PSI](https://www.psi.ch/en).
- - Autonomous Flight Controller for a STM32 with [AGH Solar Plane](http://solarplane.agh.edu.pl/)
+ - 🤖 Autonomous Flight Controller for a STM32 with [AGH Solar Plane](http://solarplane.agh.edu.pl/)
- - Mapping large areas from a bird's eye view with a photos from a UAV with [AGH Solar Plane](http://solarplane.agh.edu.pl/)
+ - 🗺️ Mapping large areas from a bird's eye view with a photos from a UAV with [AGH Solar Plane](http://solarplane.agh.edu.pl/)
- - A small compiler for a course at AGH
+ - 🧪 Simulating binary eutetic systems and their DSC curves

 <div align='center'>
   <img height='200' width='45%' alt='GitHub Stats' src='https://github-readme-stats.vercel.app/api/?username=out-somniac&show_icons=true&theme=catppuccin_mocha&hide_border=true&hide_rank=true'>